tonychu-yw/DKSHTimeSeries/README.md

 ### Preface
 This repo contains the term project for STAT 519 - Time Series Analysis at UW.
-The DKSH dataset was acquired through an industry-university joint research project initiated by a course at National Taiwan University.
 Some functions/algorithms used in this project are imported from the website of Professor Donald B. Percival.